Things seem to be on the up at Eversheds after a few years of anni horribiles (along with, to be fair, plenty of other

 Still, while the firm’s slightly clumsy vision - to become "a great place to work and the most client-centred international law firm

-" – looked dead in the water in 2010, it has fared better in the most recent RollOnFriday Firm of the Year
+" – looked dead in the water in 2010, it has fared better with staff in subsequent Firm of the Year

-" training and opportunity for "international work in most departments", plus "responsibility dished out like school hot dinners
+" training and the opportunity for international work in most departments.
+Plus "responsibility dished out like school hot dinners